webdesserts/alchemist-rgb/Readme.md

 ### Node

-By default alchemist-rgb is included in alchemist-common and consequently also included in the bundled version of alchemist.js.
+By default alchemist-rgb is included in `alchemist.common`.

 ```js
   var alchemist = require('alchemist-js')